IsaacCavallaro/SynthGain/README.md

 ## Stripe:

-- A payment software platform implemented in the app to provide buyers and growers with a cashless and secure third party service in which to transact.
-I chose Stripe as they offer low transaction fees.
+- Stripe is an online payments platform which I chose to implement SynthGain with in order to provide users a cashless and secure third party service in which they can make transactions.
+In addition to being a recognized payment platform, Stripe provids a well-documented API for integrating it with Ruby on Rails applications.
+Stripe claims that 89% of all credit cards have been processed on a Stripe network at some point in addition to the company powering the transactions of household brands including Pinterest, Blue Apron, Under Armour and Lyft.
+Given Stripes ability to handle 135 + currencies and frequent use between companies which do business internationally, it seems fitting to trust Stripe for this project.
+One other reason I chose to implement Stripe was because of their low transaction fees.

 ## Ultrahook:

-- This app uses ultrahook to provide a public webhook endpoint to receive realtime information from Stripe.
+- SynthGain uses ultrahook to provide a public webhook endpoint to receive realtime information from Stripe.
+Specifically, Ultrahook is a gem which provides an internet reachable URL from the computer.
+Ultrahook will then forward the request on to my localhost.
+After signing up, Ultrahook emailed me an API key which gave me an exclusive namespace, allowing me to create subdomains under my namespace; ensuring the same endpoints upon future reconnections.

 # SynthGain's models and their active record associations